 Only Dad’s jokes and puns could make Mom laugh out loud.
 Dad was truly happy in any circumstance, save for some episodes of cancer-related pain.
 Even then, a peaceful countenance would soon wash over that faded smile.
-There is joy in grace.
+There was joy in grace.

-Dad is gone (we visited his final resting place earlier in the day), but I still hear his boisterous laughter from my eldest brother and sister.
-More than our hometown’s nickname and a sea of smiling masks, I credit this family heritage of happiness for our fondness for fun.
-LOL or nguri-nguri, both well up from a joyful heart.
+Dad had gone (we visited his final resting place earlier in the day), but I would still hear his boisterous laughter from my eldest brother and sister.
+More than our hometown’s nickname and a sea of smiling masks, I credited this family heritage of happiness for our fondness for fun.
+LOL or nguri-nguri, both welled up from a joyful heart.

-When the mask is off, are we still smiling?
-A mask betrays no expression.
-I’d rather hide behind a banana smile; my eyes could still reveal my emotion.
+When the mask was off, would we still be smiling?
+A mask betrayed no expression.
+I’d rather hide behind a banana smile; my eyes could still reveal my happiness.